UB CarFree Carpool Program

 - One permit per carpool for sharing, which allows the group to park in a lot proximate to their final destination (subject to availability).

 - Carpool spaces will be designated in highly desirable, prime locations across the North and South Campuses.
-In addition, through the registration process, carpoolers will be able to advise Parking & Transportation Services of their top three choices for a carpool space location, and consideration will be given to placing an additional carpool space where possible.
+In addition, through the registration process, carpoolers will be able to advise Parking and Transportation Services of their top three choices for a carpool space location, and consideration will be given to placing an additional carpool space where possible.

-- Carpool members with vehicles registered with Parking & Transportation will be issued fifteen (15) one-day permits per semester, valid in shared (faculty/staff /student), commuter, or Park & Ride lots only, for use when carpooling is not viable.
+- Carpool members with vehicles registered with Parking and Transportation will be issued fifteen (15) one-day permits per semester, valid in shared (faculty/staff /student), commuter, or Park & Ride lots only, for use when carpooling is not viable.

 - Access to complimentary UB Emergency Ride Home.
 See info below.

 A carpool must:

 - Include at least three members of the campus community (faculty, student or staff).

 - Take place a minimum of 3 days per week, and the participants must commute both to and from work together.